Kavresthali, Kathmandu

-Kavresthali is a small town in Tarakeshwor Municipality Kathmandu District in the Bagmati Zone of central Nepal.
+Kavresthali is a small town in Tarakeshwar Municipality Kathmandu District in the Bagmati Zone of central Nepal.
 At the time of the 2011 Nepal census it had a population of 4,774 and had 1,007 houses.

 Kavresthali is in the northern side of Kathmandu valley and is 3 km (ward office located at 5.5 km.) away from ring road.
 It lies in the lap of Shivapuri National Park.